 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
-At the end of the reporting period, the Group has certain concentration of credit risk as 11% and 32% of the total loans and advance to customers was due from the Group's largest customer and the five largest customers within the money lending segment respectively (2016: 5% and 19% respectively).
+At the end of the reporting period, the Group has certain concentration of credit risk as the largest loan balance and five largest loan balances accounted for 11% and 31% (2017: 11% and 30%) of the total loans and advance to customers.
 The Group's exposures of credit risk arising from loans and advance to customers is set out in note 21.

-For the years ended 31st March, 2017 and 2016, all the Group's pledged bank deposits, cash and cash equivalents are deposited with major banks and securities brokers located in Hong Kong.
+For the years ended 31 March 2018 and 2017, all the Group's pledged bank deposits, cash and cash equivalents are deposited with major banks and securities brokers located in Hong Kong.

 Sales to retail customers are made in cash or via major credit cards.
-The credit term for certain wholesale customers is 30 to 90 days from the date of billing.
 The maximum exposure to credit risk is represented by the carrying amount of each trade receivable in the reporting date after deducting any allowance for impairment of trade receivables, if any.
 The Group's exposure of credit risk arising from trade receivables is set out in note 19 to the consolidated financial statements.